jadecobra/python_tdd_exercises/source/dictionaries.rst

                ['key1', 'key2', 'key3', 'keyN']
            )

-Get a value when the key does not exist
+How to get a value when the key does not exist
 ---------------------------------------

 Sometimes we might try to access values in a dictionary but use a key that does not exist in the dictionary or misspell a key that does exist